reasonml/reason-native/docs/rely/index.md

 ---
 id: index
 title: Rely Introduction
-sidebar_label: Introduction
 ---

 Rely is a [Jest-inspired](https://jestjs.io/) native Reason testing framework.

 We took the things we loved about Jest (beautiful output, descriptive assertion framework, and snapshot testing), added some type safety, and built a library that can compile and run entire test suites both natively and in JS with [Js_of_ocaml](https://ocsigen.org/js_of_ocaml/3.1.0/manual/overview) in **milliseconds**.